patfreeman/alexa-lambda-kegbot/README.md

     1. Role - lambda_basic_vpc_execution should be enough.
     1. Memory - 128MB is more than enough
     1. Timeout - Set this to greater than the value you defined in config.js
-    1. Choose your VPC, Subnet, and Security Groups that have access to your KegBot server
+    1. Choose your VPC, Subnet, and Security Groups that have access to your Kegbot server
     1. Click Next, then Create Function
   1. Note ARN in upper right corner
 1. Go back to Alexa Skill setup on https://developer.amazon.com/